Victoradukwu/More-Recipes/README.md

 * GET `api/v1/recipes` for viewing all recipes in the catalog

-* GET `api/v1/recipes?sort=upvote&order=descending` for retrieving votes in dectreasing order of upvotes
+* GET `api/v1/recipes?sort=upvote&order=descending` for retrieving votes in decreasing order of upvotes

 * PUT `api/v1/recipes/<recipeId>` for editing a recipe by a user who has posted it.

-* DELETE `api/v1/recipes/<recipeId>` to delete a posted recipe posted by the logged in user
+* DELETE `api/v1/recipes/<recipeId>` to delete a recipe posted by the logged in user

 * PUT `api/v1/recipes/<recipeId>/upvote` to upvote a recipe.